Personal Injury Protection (PIP) Insurance Benefits Cover You On Your Bicycle

 You'll need to contact your own insurance company and file a claim for your personal injury protection benefits.
-You will need to do this as soon as possible in order for your benefits to start kicking in so that they pay your medical bills.
+You will need to do this as soon as possible in order for your benefits to start kicking in and in order for them to pay your medical bills.

 I advise everyone to not make any recorded statement to the other driver's insurance company until you have consulted with an experienced attorney.
 This is for your protection.